ben-bay/learn-python/README.md

 ### Technical

-* Use dictionies or tuples
+* Use dictionaries or tuples
 * Use f-strings
 * Use inheritance at least twice
 * Separate your one file into multiple files by using modules